 As the name suggests, this sprawling municipal park is in the very northwest of Windsor on land that was once given over to tobacco farming.

-Over the last few decades nature has taken over once more, and within the park’s boundaries there’s a diversity of woodland, open fields, wetlands and the south bank of the Farmington River, all served by more than 12 miles of walking trails.
+Over the last few decades nature has taken over once more.
+Within the park’s boundaries there’s a diversity of woodland, open fields, wetlands and the south bank of the Farmington River.
+It’s all served by more than a dozen miles of walking trails.

-In more formal spaces you can wander a butterfly garden and organic garden, and at the Nature Center you can find about the wildlife and natural history of the Connecticut Valley, while kids will be besotted with the Heritage Breed farm animals outside.
+In more formal spaces you can wander a butterfly garden and organic garden, and at the Nature Center you can find about the wildlife and natural history of the Connecticut Valley.
+Meanwhile kids will be besotted with the Heritage Breed farm animals outside.

-There’s a series of Coffeehouse Concerts throughout the year, and if you come after a snowfall you can rent cross-country skis or snowshoes to explore the park in a new way.
+There’s a series of Coffee House Concerts throughout the year, so I’d stay up to date with the calendar.
+Lastly, if you come after snowfall you can rent cross-country skis or snowshoes to explore the park in a new way.

 2. Vintage Radio and Communications Museum of Connecticut

-This is just the sort of local museum you hope to find in a town like Windsor, but with dimensions that may catch you off guard.
+This is just the sort of local museum I hoped to find in a town like Windsor, but with dimensions that caught me off guard.

-The collection of radios, radio accessories, cameras, home computers and broadcast equipment is extensive and is organised in chronological order starting in the 1800s and leading up to the 1980s.
+The collection of radios, radio accessories, cameras, home computers and broadcast equipment is extensive.
+It’s all organized in chronological order starting in the 1800s and leading up to the 1980s.

-One of the quirkier exhibits is a Crosley fridge/radio from the 1930s, while you can manoeuvre a genuine television studio camera from the 1970s.
+One of the quirkier exhibits is a Crosley fridge/radio from the 1930s, and I loved getting to maneuver a genuine television studio camera from the 1970s.

-The museum has its own amateur radio station, as well as a recreated broadcasting studio, taking you back to the Golden Age of Radio.
+The museum has its own amateur radio station, as well as a recreated broadcasting studio.
+So you can really travel back to the Golden Age of Radio.

 3. Windsor Historical Society

-You can be sure that the “First in Connecticut” has a lot of history to uncover, and this can be done at the local historical society, open four days a week from Wednesday to Saturday.
+I’m sure you can tell that the “First in Connecticut” has a lot of history to uncover.
+This can be done at the local historical society, open four days a week from Wednesday to Saturday.

 These are the clapboard Strong-Howard House (1758), and the Dr. Hezekiah Chaffee House, an imposing brick mansion from 1767.